Liliana Forzani

 She is a 2008 recipient of the L'Oreal-UNESCO-Conicet prize for Women in science, and the French-Argentine "Scientists Who Count" Award.
-She has served as Argentina's representative to the International Mathematical Union Committee for Women in Mathematics, and was elected president of the Mathematical Union of Latin America and Caribbean for the 2021–2024 term.
+She has served as Argentina's representative to the International Mathematical Union Committee for Women in Mathematics, and was elected president of the Mathematical Union of Latin America and the Caribbean for the 2021–2024 term.